fsantanna/pingus/ceu/README.md

 Selected Code Snippets

 <!--
-2. **Dispatching Hierarchies**
-    Some entities in games act as containers for other child entities, resulting in hierarchies of event dispatching.

-    In Pingus, the *Main Menu* in the figure above is represented as a container class with five buttons as children.
-    When a button click occurs, it is first dispatched to the container class, which may take an action before deciding to forward the event (or not) to the buttons.

 3. **Continuation Passing**
     The completion of long-lasting activity in a game may have a continuation, i.e., some action to execute next.